cwilsonn/qu-pos-coding-challenge/README.md

 This project is a frontend coding challenge for Qu POS built using Nuxt 3, along with `@nuxt/ui` and associated libraries.

 The primary goal was to build a UI that requests and displays a list of jokes, including sorting and pagination functionality.
-I’ve gone beyond the base requirement to showcase frontend architecture and thoughtful UX with the following enhancements:
+I've gone beyond the base requirement to showcase frontend architecture and thoughtful UX with the following enhancements:

 - 🔍 **Keyword search** across joke properties
 - 🗂️ **Sorting controls** by property and order (ascending/descending)